hanoRahimi/script_python/README.md

+Contains some small and practical Python projects.
+Projects:
-scrapping information product in digikala with selenium.
+  digikala.py = scrapping information product in digikala with selenium.